de-scientist/BlogIt/Readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![GitHub Stars](https://img.shields.io/github/stars/de-scientist/Bloggit?style=social)](https://github.com/de-scientist/BlogIt)

 **Bloggit** is a modern, full-featured blogging platform designed for simplicity, speed, and excellent content delivery.
 It provides an intuitive interface for writers and a fast, responsive experience for readers.
+It ensures you Learn, Earn, and Return as you are accountable to yourself.

 ---